Do You Have A Gardening Question?

 To help us better diagnose a plant problem, please try to share as much of the following information as possible:

 - What type of damage are you seeing and when did it start?
+Describe in your own words what you are seeing.

 - Show the damaged or problem plant in the landscape along with other plants to provide additional clues to the probable cause of the problem.